mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

   - "DIVIDEND"
   - "TAX"
   - "CORPORATE ACTION"
+  - "ISSUANSE FEE" - related to dividend (any other relations?)

 Glossary:
 - money - currency with 3 characters symbol like USD, CAD, EUR